Atlantis-Software/offshore-docs/models/associations/criteria.md

 # Association Criteria

-like models themselves, theirs associations could have a criteria key.
+like models themselves, theirs associations could have a criteria key to define in which case a the collection or model should be associated.

 ## Example Ontology